pflanze/functional-perl/docs/blog/perl-weekly-challenges-113.md

             [\&is_maybe_Node, "right"]
         ] => ("FP::Struct::Show", "FP::Struct::Equal");

-I'm using `FP::Struct` as for all of my current functional code—I'm still improving and gaining experience with it and it's too early for me to know whether or how to introduce the features I want into `Moose` or something similar.
+I'm using `FP::Struct` for class constructoin like I do for all of my current functional code—I'm still improving and gaining experience with it and it's too early for me to know whether or how to introduce the features I want into `Moose` or something similar.
 I like its simplicity, but obviously I'm very biased.
-It simply takes an array of field definitions, each of which can either be a string (the field name), or an array of `[\&predicate, "fieldname"]`, where the predicate is a function that must return true for the value that is being stored in field `fieldname` (otherwise `FP::Struct`'s constructor and setters will throw an exception).
+The `FP::Struct` importer simply takes an array of field definitions, each of which can either be a string (the field name), or an array of `[\&predicate, "fieldname"]`, where the predicate is a function that must return true for the value that is being stored in field `fieldname` (otherwise `FP::Struct`'s constructor and setters will throw an exception).

-After the field definitions come parent classes; `FP::Struct::Show` automatically implements the `show` function from `FP::Show`, which shows Perl code that creates the data in question, which is useful at the repl (from `FP::Repl`) during development; `FP::Struct::Equal` implements the `equal` function from `FP::Equal`, which is used in the tests.
+After the field definitions come parent classes; `FP::Struct::Show` automatically implements the `show` function from `FP::Show`, which shows Perl code that creates the data in question, which is useful in the repl (from `FP::Repl`) during development; `FP::Struct::Equal` implements the `equal` function from `FP::Equal`, which is used in the tests.

-You might be asking why I'm not using `overload` for these: for `show` my answer is that it is stringification for debugging, not for the general case.
+You might be asking why I'm not using `overload` for these: for `show` my answer is that it is stringification specifically for debugging, not for the general case.
 Say you've got a class `Path` representing a file system path, you construct it via `Path("/foo/bar")` (`Path` is a constructor function here, as I'm about to explain), and you want that path be stringified to `"/foo/bar"` so you can transparently use it in Perl's `open` or whatever.
-Now the repl wants to show you `Path("/foo/bar")`, as that is what constructs such an object, and not `"/foo/bar"`, as the latter would evaluate to a plain string and not be semantically correct.
+But the repl should show you `Path("/foo/bar")`, as that is what constructs such an object, and not `"/foo/bar"`, as the latter would evaluate to a plain string, and if you entered that back into the repl passing it to some function call it would likely behave differently.

 With regards to `equal`, one answer is that I'm gaining experience to see.
 Partial other answers could be that Perl has just numeric and